The passion to create and the skill to innovate. That’s what we do.

 What You’ll Do

-As a computer information systems major, you’ll learn both software and hardware problem-solving as well as teamwork and technical skills.
+As a CIS major, you’ll learn both software and hardware problem-solving as well as teamwork and technical skills.

 • Gain real-world experience through our department facilities such as the Cyber Range or Internet of Things Laboratory, through internships at any number of renowned corporations, or by working with an actual client as part of your coursework.